ZimengXiong/swipeType/README.md

 ## Optimizations

-We needed to run DTW—an O(n×m) algorithm—against a word list in milliseconds, entirely client-side.
-The engine is written in Rust and compiled to WebAssembly.
-Key optimizations:
+To run DTW—an O(n×m) algorithm—against a word list in milliseconds, entirely client-side, we needed some key optimizations.
+The engine is written in Rust and compiled to WebAssembly:

 - **Sakoe-Chiba band** — constrain DTW to a diagonal band, reducing complexity to O(n×w)
 - **Early termination** — prune candidates mid-computation if partial score exceeds current best